apayne/supervision-scripts/README.md

 ## Wish List #

-* Look at the possibility of supporting perp.

-* Look at the possibility of supporting nosh.

 * Look at the possibility of a support tool that would read systemd unit files and write ./run files as a result.